 There has never been a better time for those seeking to move into a vibrant central Dallas neighborhood.
 Many urban areas are experiencing strong revitalizations, and now is the time to get in on the action, before prices become too steep.
 Office warehouse space for lease will help you understand your current & future needs, search for identify the best location, & negotiate the lowest rates and best terms possible.
 The best strategy for potential homebuyers and incoming renters is, of course, to identify these neighborhoods soon after the revitalization begins, before prices rise too quickly.
 However, this is a tricky proposition.
 Experts recommend paying close attention to the real-estate market and knowing the area so you can spot these trends early.
-Another hint—keep an eye on areas surrounding newly revitalized neighborhoods, as these surrounding locations often experience a “halo effect” with economic growth of their own.
+Another hint—keep an eye on areas surrounding newly revitalized neighborhoods, as these surrounding locations often experience a “halo effect” with economic growth of their own since they are created with data from these Plats of survey services.
 Here are some up-and-coming Dallas neighborhoods to pay attention to.

 Bishop Arts in Oak Cliff